nafeesahyounis/user-centric-frontend-project/README.md

 <p>- Google Fonts was used to style text on the website.</p>
 <p>- jQuery was used for Bootstrap, FancyBox and AOS Animate on Scroll Library.</p>
 <h2><b>Testing</b></h2>
+<p> Detailed information regarding the testing of the website is located in the following file <a href="https://github.com/nafeesahyounis/user-centric-frontend-project/blob/master/TESTING.md"> TESTING.md </a>.</p>.
 <h2><b>Deployment</b></h2>
 <p>Cloud9 IDE was used to code this project.
 It was then committed and pushed to Github using the command line and deployed on GitHub pages from the repository.</p>
 <p>In order to deploy the site, firstly I logged into GitHub Pages.
 Following this I chose nafeesahyounis/user-centric-frontend-project and then clicked on ‘Settings’.
 I then scrolled down to ‘Github Pages’ and changed the ‘Source’ to ‘master branch’.
 From this, the page automatically refreshed and I scrolled up and found the link to the deployed website. </p>